Asparagus Quiche with Quick and Easy Crust

 Wonderful, Lauren!

-This looks DIVINE!
+This was DIVINE!
 Asparagus is my favorite!

 Mmmm…that recipe looks very yummy.
 I love quiche, I have made it many times in the past, but I think I will try this recipe, it looks simple and quick.